Transcendency/EECS6327-Probabilistic-medels-and-machine-learning/README.md

 # MNIST
-PART 1 INSTRUCTIONS FOR PROGRAM
+PART 1 INSTRUCTIONS FOR PROGRAM \n
-PCA, LDA and TSNE
+PCA, LDA and TSNE \n
 For PCA and LDA, please go into the “project/source” directory and ​ type python ​ pca_lda.py
 The program takes about 87 seconds to finish and output what the program is doing step